Zavarov/zav.discord.blanc/README.md

 #### api
 This module implements the core functionality of the program, with the main features being the communicator and the environment interfaces.
 For each shard, a single communicator instance will be created that handels all requests in it.
-The communicator is built on top of them and allows to communicate between shards.
+The environment is built on top of them and allows to communicate between shards.

 Additionally, this module also provides templates that show the relevant information about Discord- and Reddit-entities like members and submissions.
 #### blanc